CrazySean007/CS596FinalProject/README.md

 Financial markets are mostly random.
 However, they are not completely random.
 There are many small inefficiencies and patterns in the market, which can be identified and used to gain a weak advantage in the market.

 These advantages are rarely large enough to trade alone, and transaction costs and overheads can easily cover our revenue.
-However, when we can combine many of these small advantages, the benefits may be huge!
+However, when we can combine many of these small advantages so that we may avoid many risks and make benefits.

 ## Possible algorithms
 ### Stacked Generalization